Henryyy-Hung/HKU-COMP3330-AGrade/README.md

 # Main-Function

-#|Function|
+Function|Detail|
 --|--|
-1|Start a paradomo with custom category (e.g. violin).|
+Paradomo|Start a paradomo with custom category (e.g. violin).|
-2|Add your task into TO-DO with name and date.|
+To Do List|Add your task into TO-DO with name and date.|
-3|Join a study room to study with your friend.|
+Study Room|Join a study room to study with your friend.|
-4|View your statistics on study distribution and trend.|
+Statistics|View your statistics on study distribution and trend.|
-5|View the ranking of your school and faculty.|
+Ranking|View the ranking of your school and faculty.|

 # Download